 Congratulations to our 2016 Outstanding Language Students: Zach Howell (German), Jon-Michael Platt (Classics), Marlena Barron (French), Sean D. Murphy (German), and Joshua Polk (Spanish).

 Congratulations to Samuel Johnson and Jenifer Gary for receiving the Hugie Lee Foote Scholarship to support their studies abroad in 2016-2017.
-Sam will study in Brussels and Peru and Jenifer in Paris.
+Sam will study in Orléans and Jenifer in Paris.

 Keltoum Rowland, Cyndi Baertich, and Luisa Garrido Báez won second place for their presentation "Online Language Learning: A possibility for beginners" at the Mississippi Foreign Language Association's conference in November.
 Congratulations also to Luisa Garrido Báez for winning the "Friend of Foreign Foreign Languages" award for her work in Italian!

-Courses in Russian, Chinese, and Italian are currently being offered on the Hattiesburg Campus.
+Courses in Chinese and Italian are currently being offered on the Hattiesburg Campus.

-French and Spanish 101-202 are now offered fully online in the summers only.
+French and Spanish 101-202 are now offered fully online year round.